Nebraska Revised Statute 43-2,108.05

 (f) At the request of a party in a civil action that is based on a case that has a sealed record, as needed for the civil action.
 The party also may copy the sealed record as needed for the civil action.
 The sealed record shall be used solely in the civil action and is otherwise confidential and subject to this section;

-(g) By persons engaged in bona fide research, with the permission of the court, only if the research results in no disclosure of the person's identity and protects the confidentiality of the sealed record; or
+(g) By persons engaged in bona fide research, with the permission of the court or the State Court Administrator, only if the research results in no disclosure of the person's identity and protects the confidentiality of the sealed record; or

-(h) By a law enforcement agency if a person whose record has been sealed applies for employment with the law enforcement agency.
+(h) By a law enforcement agency if the individual whose record has been sealed applies for employment with the law enforcement agency.

 (4) Nothing in this section prohibits the Department of Health and Human Services from releasing information from sealed records in the performance of its duties with respect to the supervision and protection of persons served by the department.

 (5) In any application for employment, bonding, license, education, or other right or privilege, any appearance as a witness, or any other public inquiry, a person cannot be questioned with respect to any offense for which the record is sealed.
 If an inquiry is made in violation of this subsection, the person may respond as if the offense never occurred.
 Applications for employment shall contain specific language that states that the applicant is not obligated to disclose a sealed record.
 Employers shall not ask if an applicant has had a record sealed.
 The Department of Labor shall develop a link on the department's web site to inform employers that employers cannot ask if an applicant had a record sealed and that an application for employment shall contain specific language that states that the applicant is not obligated to disclose a sealed record.